 The Company maintains supply agreements with its suppliers and manufacturers.
 Some of the supply agreements contain exclusivity clauses and/or minimum annual purchase requirements.
-Purchase agreements with suppliers that contain minimum purchase clauses are as follows:

-- In March 2006, the Company entered into a ten-year supply agreement to purchase plant-derived mineral nutrition products from IHT Health Products, Inc. (f.k.a.
+In March 2006, the Company entered into a ten-year supply agreement to purchase plant-derived mineral nutrition products from IHT Health Products, Inc. (f.k.a.
 InB:Biotechnologies, Inc.).
-As of December 31, 2012, the Company is required to purchase an aggregate of \$6.7 million through 2016. - In June of 2008, the Company entered into a three-year supply agreement with Improve U.S.A. to purchase an aloe vera powder.
-In August 2011, the Company entered into an amendment to its supply agreement to extend the term of the agreement for a period of three years commencing June 1, 2011 and expiring on May 14, 2014.
-As of December 31, 2012, the Company is required to purchase \$1.0 million by the end of the agreement in 2014.
+As of December 31, 2013, the Company is required to purchase an aggregate of \$6.0 million through 2016.